CrazyFedde/docs/commands.md

 #### Usage

-    ;blr <user id>
+    ;blr <user ID>

 <a name="botadminadd"></a>
 ### Bot Admin Add

-Add a user id to the bot administrators list temporarily, if the users ID isn't in the config.json file when the bot restarts, the user will be removed from the bot admin list.
+Add a user ID to the bot administrators list temporarily.
+If the user's ID isn't in config.json when the bot restarts, the user will be removed from the list.

 > {tip} This allows the user to run all system commands, this includes the [;bar](#botadminremove) command.

 #### Usage

-    ;baa <user id>
+    ;baa <user ID>

 <a name="botadminlist"></a>
 ### Bot Admin List

-Lists all the user ids that are currently in the bot administrators list.
+Lists all user IDs currently in the bot administrators list.

 #### Usage